elixirschool/elixirschool/lessons/basics/mix.md

 end
 ```

-As you probably decerned from the dependencies above, the `cowboy` dependency is only necessary during development and test.
+As you probably discerned from the dependencies above, the `cowboy` dependency is only necessary during development and test.

 Once we've defined our dependencies there is one final step, fetching them.
 This is analogous to `bundle install`: